 The preparation is mostly done with fine, specially designed pneumatic needles and micro air abrasive systems.
 These tools are used to carefully chip or blast away small parts of the matrix surrounding the fossil.
 Great care is taken not to damage the fossil, while preserving the finest details.
 This work takes experience and patience, and it is not unusual to work on a single specimen for dozens of hours.

-Progress on the Cyphaspis: here, the preparation is about half way.
-The exact position of the dorsal and genal spines is determined, and work can start to find the tail section.
+During the preparation process, all pieces of matrix are reattached, and the pneumatic tools are used to carefully chip bits of matrix off, without damaging the actual fossil.
+To the left, we see the progress on the Cyphaspis: the exact position of the dorsal and genal spines is determined, and the preparator is moving in on the tail section or 'pygidium'.
 All of the work is done using pneumatic needles of different sizes and power, leaving whitish scratch marks on the matrix.

 The remaining rock in between the segments will be removed by fine needles and micro blasting techniques.
 The dorsal spine reaches beyond the trilobite posterior margin, so it can be left on some sort of pedestal for support.
 Finally, the matrix will be flattened using the side of a flat pneumatic needle to provide a nice finish.
 The finished specimen is shown at the bottom of this page.

 This general preparation technique can be applied to most trilobites embedded in limestone.
 Some preparations are particularly challenging, e.g. of spiny trilobites, or trilobites in hard or sticky matrix.
 For these preparations to be successful, the preparator applies a wide range of creative solutions.
 This underlines the importance of exchanging knowledge and best practices among fellow preparators.